Basudev Jakesika’s 50 cent vegetable farm.

-In 2014 Harsha Trust started working on livelihoods in his village.
-The professionals of Harsha Trust influenced the villagers by propagating a strategy, process & new technologies for income enhancement through Farm & Off farm initiatives.
-Initially only 8/35 families in the village showed interested in the work.
-Basudev Jakesika remained non committal at that time as his land was not suitable for vegetable cultivation.
-It needed interventions to convert the land and make it suitable for vegetable cultivation.
-A meeting was arranged with the Sarpanch of Patraguda who eventually assured him to extend the required support to improve his land from the MGNREGS scheme and funds.
-Then Basudev initiated land development work in the summer of 2014 with his parents, wife pitching in and he also engaged twenty bullock carts; it took him 25 days to complete the land development work in 1.5 acres of land.
-Further he was facilitated to apply for the installation of a bore well under the OLIC (Odisha Lift Irrigation Scheme) and in September 2015 the bore well became functional.
+Harsha Trust initiated work in the village in 2014.
+To start with only 8 of 35 household joined the livelihood initiative.
+Basudev Jakesika did not join as his land was not suitable for vegetable cultivation.
+It required farm equipment to make it suitable for cultivation.
+Harsha Trust linked Basudeb with the Sarpanch of Patraguda who assured him to support the work under MGNREGS.
+Basudeb started land development work in 2014 summer and completed the land development work in 1.5 acres of land.
+He was then facilitated to apply for the installation of a bore well under OLIC (Odisha Lift Irrigation Corporation) scheme and in September 2015 the bore well became functional.

 The land was ready for use and in October 2015 he started vegetable cultivation; he grew cauliflowers on10 cents of land, cabbages on10 cents, tomatoes on 10 cents and brinjal on10 cents for the first time with the help of Harsha Trust.
 From the crop he earned Rs 32,000/ within just 4 months, which was previously unimaginable in his circumstances, and thus resulted in the expansion of the cultivable area from 40 cents to 80 cents of land.